mayerrobert/jmurmel/README.md

 The interpreter, REPL, compiler as well as Jars with compiled Murmel all run on top of the JVM.
 Compilation is done as Murmel to Java source which is then compiled to .class files using the JDK compiler.
-JMurmel as well as compiled Murmel programs should run on all platforms supported by Java8+.
+JMurmel as well as compiled Murmel programs should run on all platforms that support Java8+.

 **Key features**

-JMurmel features an interpreter and a compiler, a REPL with a trace facility (trace and untrace function calls), tail call optimization, lexical environments, a macro facility, backquote expansion including nested backquotes,
+JMurmel features an interpreter and a compiler, a REPL with a trace facility (trace and untrace function calls), full tail call optimization, lexical environments, a macro facility, backquote expansion including nested backquotes,